Rajendra Prasad: Student life

-After the completion of traditional elementary education, he was sent to the Chapra District School.
+After the completion of traditional elementary education, he was sent to the Chhapra district School.
 Meanwhile, in June 1896, at the early age of 12, he was married to Rajavanshi Devi.
 He, along with his elder brother, Mahendra Prasad, then went to study at T.K.
 Ghosh's Academy in Patna for a period of two years.
 He secured first in the entrance examination to the University of Calcutta and was awarded Rs.
 30 per month as a scholarship.

 Prasad joined the Presidency College, Calcutta in 1902, initially as a science student.
 He passed the F. A. under the University of Calcutta in March 1904 and then graduated with a first division from there in March 1905.
 Impressed by his intellect, an examiner once commented on his answer sheet that the "examinee is better than examiner".
 Later he decided to focus on the study of arts and did his M.A. in Economics with a first division from the University of Calcutta in December 1907.
 There he lived with his brother in the Eden Hindu Hostel.
 A devoted student as well as a public activist, he was an active member of The Dawn Society.
 It was due to his sense of duty towards his family and education that he refused to join Servants of India Society, as it was during that time when his mother had died as well as his sister became a widow at the age of nineteen and had to return to her parents' home.
 Prasad was instrumental in the formation of the Bihari Students Conference in 1906 in the hall of Patna College.
-It was the first organisation of its kind in India and produced important leaders from Bihar like Anugrah Narayan Sinha and Krishna Singh who played a prominent role in the Champaran Movement and Non-cooperation Movement.
+It was the first organisation of its kind in India and produced important leaders from Bihar like Anugrah Narayan Sinha and Shri Krishna Singh who played a prominent role in the Champaran Movement and Non-cooperation Movement.

 Career

-As a teacher
+A teacher

 Prasad served in various educational institutions as a teacher.
 After completing his M.A in economics, he became a professor of English at the Langat Singh College of Muzaffarpur in Bihar and went on to become the principal.
 However, later on he left the college to undertake legal studies and entered the Ripon College, Calcutta (now the Surendranath Law College).
-In 1909, while pursuing his law studies in Kolkata he also worked as Professor of Economics at Calcutta City College.
+In 1909, while pursuing his law studies in Calcutta he also worked as Professor of Economics at Calcutta City College.

-As a lawyer
+A lawyer

 In 1915, Prasad appeared in the examination of master's in law from the Department of Law, University of Calcutta, passed the examination and won a gold medal.
-He completed his Doctorate in Law from Allahabad University.In 1916, he joined the High Court of Bihar and Odisha.
+He completed his Doctorate in Law from Allahabad University.
+In 1916, he joined the High Court of Bihar and Odisha.
 In 1917, he was appointed as one of the first members of the Senate and of the Patna University.
 He also practised law at Bhagalpur, the famous silk town in Bihar.